Scottish independence

-Scottish independence (Neo-eisimeileachd na h-Alba; Scots unthirldom) is the notion of Scotland as a sovereign state, independent from the United Kingdom, and refers to the political movement that is campaigning to bring it about.
+Scottish independence (Neo-eisimeileachd na h-Alba; Scots unthirldom) is the idea of Scotland regaining its independence and once again becoming a sovereign state, independent from the United Kingdom.
+It also refers to the political movement that is campaigning to bring about Scottish independence.

-Scotland was an independent kingdom through the Middle Ages, and fought wars to maintain its independence from England.
-The two kingdoms were joined in personal union in 1603 when the Scottish King James VI became James I of England, and the two kingdoms united politically into one kingdom called Great Britain in 1707.
+Scotland was an independent kingdom through the Middle Ages, and fought wars to maintain its independence from the Kingdom of England.
+The two kingdoms were united in personal union in 1603 when, upon the death of Queen Elizabeth I of England, King James VI of Scotland also became James I of England.
+The kingdoms were united politically into one kingdom called Great Britain by the Acts of Union 1707 during the reign of Queen Anne.
+This united the countries, ended the wars of independence and created relative peace.
 Political campaigns for Scottish self-government began in the 19th century, initially in the form of demands for home rule within the United Kingdom.
-Two referendums on devolution were held in 1979 and 1997, with a devolved Scottish Parliament being established on 1 July 1999.
+Two referendums on devolution were held in 1979 and in 1997, and a devolved Scottish Parliament was established on 1 July 1999.

-The pro-independence Scottish National Party first became the governing party of the devolved parliament in 2007, and it won an outright majority of seats at the 2011 Scottish Parliament election.
-This led to an agreement between the Scottish and UK governments to hold the 2014 Scottish independence referendum.
+The pro-independence Scottish National Party (SNP) first became the governing party of the devolved parliament following the 2007 Scottish Parliament election, and it won an outright majority of seats at the 2011 Scottish Parliament election.
+This led to an agreement between the Scottish and British governments to hold the 2014 Scottish independence referendum.
 Voters were asked: "Should Scotland be an independent country?"
-44.7 percent of voters answered "Yes" and 55.3 percent answered "No", with a record voter turnout of 85 percent.
+44.7 per cent answered "Yes" and 55.3 per cent answered "No".
+There was a record voter turnout of 85 per cent.

-A second referendum on independence has been proposed, particularly since the UK voted to leave the European Union in a June 2016 referendum and since pro-independence parties increased their majority in the 2021 Scottish Parliament election.
-In June 2022, Nicola Sturgeon proposed the date of 19 October 2023 for a new referendum on Scottish independence, subject to confirmation of its legality and constitutionality.
-In November 2022, the Supreme Court of the United Kingdom ruled that the Scottish Parliament did not have the power to legislate for a second referendum.
+A second referendum on independence has been proposed, particularly since the UK voted to leave the European Union in the June 2016 membership referendum and since pro-independence parties increased their majority at the 2021 Scottish Parliament election.
+In June 2022 Nicola Sturgeon, the first minister of Scotland and the leader of the SNP, proposed the date of 19 October 2023 for a new independence referendum, subject to confirmation of its legality and constitutionality.
+In November 2022 the Supreme Court of the United Kingdom ruled that the Scottish Parliament did not have the power to legislate for a second referendum.